sovan92/voicetranscript-service/docs/Zoom-Info-Question.md

-# ZoomInfo SE3 Take-Home: Build and Ship an Open-Source Speech-to-Text Service
+# Build and Ship an Open-Source Speech-to-Text Service

 ## Introduction